nicholasgriffintn/deno-exploration/README.md

 `deno run --allow-net --allow-read src/server.tsx`.

+Run the following command to start the local server:

+`npm run start`

 ## Oak middleware

 For HTTP responses, there is a middleware called Oak that will allow you to create an Application in a similar fashion to Koa, the Github for this can be found here: https://github.com/oakserver/oak